 Dawn to dusk every day of the year

-Our administrative team is currently working remotely due to COVID-19, if you would like to send, or make a gift, by mail please use the following address: 1013 W. State St. Ithaca, NY 14850
+If you would like to send, or make a gift, by mail please use the following address: 1013 W. State St. Ithaca, NY 14850

 “The people involved in and with the garden are really interesting and great people, it has been so much fun to be a part of it.
 It was such a cool thing to watch the garden be built from the ground up, to what it is now.
 It’s an amazing place to just wander around and observe everything that the garden is today and It’s been a great place to watch evolve over the years.”